apache/pekko/akka-docs/src/main/paradox/logging.md

 It is also possible to use the @javadoc[org.slf4j.Marker](org.slf4j.Marker) with the @apidoc[LoggingAdapter] when using slf4j.

-Since the akka-actor library avoids depending on any specific logging library, the support for this is included in `akka-slf4j`, which provides the @apidoc[Slf4jLogMarker] type which can be passed in as first argument instead of the logging framework agnostic LogMarker type from `akka-actor`.
+Since the pekko-actor library avoids depending on any specific logging library, the support for this is included in `pekko-slf4j`, which provides the @apidoc[Slf4jLogMarker] type which can be passed in as first argument instead of the logging framework agnostic LogMarker type from `pekko-actor`.
 The most notable difference between the two is that slf4j's Markers can have child markers, so one can rely more information using them rather than just a single string.